Brexit for private persons

 Examples of taxes and charges

 The customs duty is 0 % for goods manufactured in the UK and sent from the UK, if the goods are UK-originating and you have an invoice from the seller containing a specific-form statement on the British origin of the goods.
-VAT must be paid on all goods delivered from the UK when the value of the goods in a consignment exceeds 22 euros.
+VAT must be paid on all goods delivered from the UK.

 If in 2021 you order a suit worth 200 euros from the UK, and the suit was manufactured there and the transport costs amount to 20 euros, the amount of VAT to be levied on the consignment is determined as follows: